 Each Webinar is $25, and is considered LIVE CE.
-Handouts in 2 slides/page format are below.
-Handouts in 6 slides/page will be email to you prior to the webinar.
+Handouts in a 6 slides/page and 2 slides/page format will be posted below.

-Handouts below are in a 2 slide/page.
-We will have 6 slide/page format handouts available to attendees on Friday.
+We will have 6 slide/page and 2 slide/page format handouts available in December.

 The material presented here does not necessarily reflect the views of The University of Connecticut School of Pharmacy or its co-sponsor affiliates.
 These materials may discuss uses and dosages for therapeutic products, processes, procedures and inferred diagnoses that have not been approved by the United States Food and Drug Administration.
 A qualified health care professional should be consulted before using any therapeutic product discussed.
 All readers and continuing education participants should verify all information and data before treating patients or employing any therapies described in this continuing education activity.